 “It’s a hard place to be,” acknowledges Dr Glover.
 She says friends and family of people with mental illness may want to remain available as a support system, so they’ll have a safe space to go when they’re ready for help.
 “It’s a fine line to walk between navigating this person’s ups and downs, and protecting their children from those ups and downs, and trying to maintain a relationship and keep an eye on them,” she says.

 Publicly condemning a person with mental illness won’t encourage them to get help faster, she says.

 In her Instagram story, Kardashian calls her husband “a brilliant but complicated person who on top of the pressure of being an artist and a black man, who experienced the painful loss of his mother, and has to deal with the pressure and isolation that is heightened by his bi-polar disorder.”

-Ultimately, both Dr. Glover and Dr. McIntyre says that the families of those with mental illness deserve support and compassion.
-Dr. Glover says the National Alliance On Mental Health website is a good resource; the organization has community meetings for friends and families that can be very helpful.
-Dr. McIntyre urges loved ones to visit the DBSA website.
+Ultimately, both Dr Glover and Dr McIntyre says that the families of those with mental illness deserve support and compassion.
+Dr Glover says the National Alliance On Mental Health website is a good resource; the organisation has community meetings for friends and families that can be very helpful.
+Dr McIntyre urges loved ones to visit the DBSA website.
 He adds, "The key thing is that there are effective safe treatments for bipolar.
 There are new effective and safe treatments.
 And people with the disorder should speak to their healthcare provider about what's recommended."